Buy now pay later platform Klarna headed for New Zealand

 After the Australian launch with CBA, the company looks set to be coming to New Zealand soon.

-"Klarna will share news on New Zealand over the coming months," a spokesperson for the company told the NZ Herald without elaborating on the exact arrival date.
+"Klarna will share news on New Zealand over the coming months," a spokesperson for the company told the Herald without elaborating on the exact arrival date.

 The Stockholm-based company is valued at US$5.5 billion and claims to have more than 190,000 retailers on board, including brands like Asos, TopShop and Abercrombie and Fitch.